homeofficehost/dotfiles/README.md

 launch fullscreen hit `Command + Enter` iTerm, then use `Command + d` and `Command + D` to create split panes.

-## Restoring Dotfiles

-If you have existing dotfiles for configuring git, zsh, vim, etc, these will be backed-up into `~/.dotfiles_backup/$(date +"%Y.%m.%d.%H.%M.%S")` and replaced with the files from this project.
-You can restore your original dotfiles by using `./restore.sh $RESTOREDATE` where `$RESTOREDATE` is the date folder name you want to restore.

-> The restore script does not currently restore system settings--only your original dotfiles.
-To restore system settings, you'll need to manually undo what you don't like (so don't forget to fork, review, tweak)

 # 3.x.x+ Upgrade Instructions!